 Substance Use Disorder Program

 The West Central Regional Juvenile Center (WCRJC) offers substance use disorder programming through Drake Counseling.
-The Residential Treatment Corrections program Can be either 60, 90, or 120 days in length.
+The Residential Treatment Corrections program offers 3-4 month, 4-6 month, and 6-9 month programs.
 This treatment is classified as outpatient and is provided onsite.
 It consists of an evaluation, education, group therapy, and individual therapy.
 Drake Counseling provides probation agents and chemical dependency assessor with weekly updates.
 Midterm and discharge recommendations are made at the conclusion of a client's stay.
 The WCRJC may be able to provide Rule 25 assessments on a request basis.